dedupeio/address-matching/README.md

 pip install git+https://github.com/datamade/dedupe.git@gazetteer#egg=dedupe
 ```

+If you already have dedupe installed, we recommend you make a new virtualenv and run the commands above.
+The `pip install git+https://github.com/datamade/dedupe.git@gazetteer#egg=dedupe` will install the `gazetteer` branch of dedupe, and all of dedupe's dependencies, automatically.

 ## Gazetteer
 You will need a Gazetteer of all unique addresses in a given area.
 For this example, we used the [Building Footprints shapefile](https://data.cityofchicago.org/Buildings/Building-Footprints/qv97-3bvb) and extracted the table attributes from the DBF file using csvkit.
 This file is in the `data` folder and should be unzipped if you want to use it.